-12.1 Person; A player's person is his physical person (flesh and blood) together with any clothing or legitimate external protective equipment that he is wearing except, in the case of a batter, his bat.
+12.1 Person; A player's person is her physical person (flesh and blood) together with any clothing or legitimate external protective equipment that she is wearing except, in the case of a batter, her bat.

 A hand, whether gloved or not, that is not holding the bat is part of the batter's person.